-- Put 3 quarts of water in a large stainless steel pot.
+Add 3 quarts water to a large, stainless steel pot.
 Add half the boiling spice, 1 bay leaf, 3 garlic cloves, celery, and a small handful of salt.
-Bring to a boil over medium-high heat, reduce the heat to a simmer, and cook 10 minutes.
-Raise the heat, add the shrimp, cover, and cook 2 minutes.
-Drain, rinse under cold running water, peel, and, if you like, devein the shrimp.
+Bring to a boil over medium-high heat, then reduce heat to a simmer and cook 10 minutes.
+Increase heat and add shrimp, cover, and cook 2 minutes.
+Drain, rinse under cold running water, peel, and devein the shrimp.

-- Bring the vinegar, onions, and remaining bay leaf, spice, and garlic to a full boil in a saucepan over medium-high heat, reduce the heat to low, and simmer 5 minutes.
-Turn off the heat.
-Let it cool slightly and pour it over the shrimp.
-Mix in the lemon zest and juice the lemon into it through a strainer.
-Toss well and let cool completely.
-Cover and marinate, refrigerated, for at least 4 hours and as long as 24 hours.
-They will actually keep for up to 2 weeks refrigerated.
+In a saucepan over medium-high heat, bring vinegar, onions, remaining bay leaf, spice, and garlic to a full boil.
+Reduce heat to low and simmer 5 minutes.
+Turn off heat.
+Let mixture cool slightly then pour over shrimp.
+Add lemon zest and juice and toss well.
+Let cool completely, then cover and transfer to refrigerator.
+Let shrimp marinate for at least 4 hours before serving.
+They will keep in fridge up to 2 weeks.